 It is possible to send data directly to Mixpanel's HTTP API without a distinct_id.
 Sending data directly to the API endpoint requires manually building both the HTTP requests and the JSON payload contained within it.
 This affords flexibility in choosing what data to send to Mixpanel.

 It is possible to omit any identifying information, including the distinct_id, in JSON payloads sent via HTTP.
-People profiles require a distinct_id, so it is important to note that only event data can be tracked anonymously in this way.
+User profiles require a distinct_id, so it is important to note that only event data can be tracked anonymously in this way.

 Send the Same Distinct_id for All Events